Indexing policies in Azure Cosmos DB

 The following considerations are used when creating composite indexes for queries with filters on multiple properties

-• If a query has other properties in the filter that aren't defined in a composite index, then a combination of composite and range indexes will be used to evaluate the query.
-This will require fewer RUs than exclusively using range indexes.
+- If a query has other properties in the filter that aren't defined in a composite index, then a combination of composite and range indexes are used to evaluate the query.
+This requires fewer RUs than exclusively using range indexes.

-• When creating a composite index to optimize queries with multiple filters, the ORDER of the composite index will have no impact on the results.
+of the composite index has no impact on the results.
 This property is optional.

 Consider the following examples where a composite index is defined on properties name, age, and timestamp: